OnePageCRM has recently released an interactive Dashboard. You can now easily visualize your sales progress, track KPIs, and monitor team performance.

 A glimpse into your CRM activities

 A simple CRM Dashboard can give you a glimpse into how your business is doing and whether you need to improve any processes.
 It has only the necessary graphs and charts without overcomplicating your CRM usage.
-Besides, you don’t need to build these graphs in spreadsheets, you can easily log into your CRM account and have a look at the stats.
+Besides, you don’t need to build these graphs in Excel or Google Sheets, you can easily log into your CRM account and have a look at the stats.

 Want to learn more about how OnePageCRM’s Dashboard works?
 Check out this Help article.